paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 in the log file.
 If the value is -1 this does not call :py:func:`gc.collect()` during the ``__exit__`` method.

-To show the effect of using the Garbage Collector a test :ref:`tech_notes-cpymemtrace_test_data` was run without Garbage Collection (``gc_collect_on_exit=-1``) and a full garbage collection (``gc_collect_on_exit=2``).
+To show the effect of using the Garbage Collector a test :ref:`tech_notes-cpymemtrace_perf_test_data` was run without Garbage Collection (``gc_collect_on_exit=-1``) and a full garbage collection (``gc_collect_on_exit=2``).
 The logs were analysed with :py:mod:`pymemtrace.util.ref_trace_analyse`.